hgroenenboom/cpp-basics/README.md

 # cpp-basics
-All lessons are inside subfolders in this project.
+All lessons are inside subfolders in this project. (intended for MacOS) [download this project](https://github.com/hgroenenboom/cpp-basics/archive/refs/heads/main.zip) and extract it to your computer.
 Take your time to go through each folder one-by-one, the goals of each lesson are noted inside the README files.

+Contents:
 - [1 Setup](./1/)
 - [2 Hello World](./2/)